altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ## Internal stash
 - The persistent actor has a private [stash](../../03-actors#stash) for internally caching incoming messages
     - during [recovery](#recovery) or the `persist` \ `persistAll` method persisting events.
-- You can still use/inherit from the Stash interface.
+- You can still use (or inherit from) the Stash interface.
-- The internal stash cooperates with the normal stash by hooking into unstashAll method
+- The internal stash cooperates with the normal stash by hooking into `unstashAll` method
     - and making sure messages are unstashed properly to the internal stash to maintain ordering guarantees.
 - You should be careful to not send more messages to a persistent actor than it can keep up with,
     - otherwise the number of stashed messages will grow without bounds.
-- It can be wise to protect against OutOfMemoryError by defining a maximum stash capacity in the mailbox configuration:
+- It can be wise to protect against `OutOfMemoryError` by defining a maximum stash capacity in the mailbox configuration:
 ```hocon
 akka.actor.default-mailbox.stash-capacity=10000
 ```